Breastfeeding Older Children

 Should breastfeeding continue over the age of two?

-Many moms decide to wean their babies at about six months because of the discomfort breastfeeding older children may create in society.
+Many mothers decide to wean their babies at six months, because of preconceived ideas in society about breastfeeding older children.

-(Your baby is considered a toddler from 13 months until three years of age – The world average age for weaning is 4 years)
+(Your baby is considered a toddler, from 13 months to three years of age.
+The world average age of weaning is 4 years)

 There is no “perfect” or “right” time to stop breastfeeding your baby or toddler.

 - Breastfeeding is convenient: You do not need to wean your baby before he/she is ready to wean.

 - Breastfeeding is calming: Have you ever heard of the

 Well, they are terrible.
 And in my case they lasted a whole year!
 When

 you breastfeed a toddler, you can calm him/her when they start to feel

 overwhelmed or upset.